 - 9.2.3.1.
 The following policies and development criteria apply to Detached Houses and Semi-Detached Houses: - a.
 A Detached House is a Low-Rise Residential building, up to three storeys in height, situated on a single lot and not attached to any other residential building.
-A Semi-Detached House is a Low-Rise Residential building, up to three storeys in height, situated on a single lot and attached to no more than one other residential building situated on a separate parcel. - b.
-In Community Areas with existing development, the scale, massing, setback and orientation of Detached Houses and Semi-Detached Houses will respect and reinforce the scale, massing, setback and orientation of other built and approved Detached Houses and/or Semi-Detached Houses in the immediate area.
-Variations are permitted for the purposes of minimizing driveways. - c.
+A Semi- Detached House is a Low-Rise Residential building, up to three storeys in height, situated on a single lot and attached to no more than one other residential building situated on a separate parcel. - In Established Community Areas where Detached Houses and Semi-Detached Houses exist, the scale, massing, setback and orientation of new Detached Houses and Semi-Detached Houses will respect and reinforce the scale, massing, setback and orientation of other built and approved houses of the same type in the immediate area.
+Variations are permitted for the purposes of minimizing driveways.
+(OPA #15) - c.
 In areas of new development, the scale, massing, setback and orientation of Detached Houses and Semi-Detached Houses will be determined through the process of developing and approving Secondary Plans, Block Plans, Plans of Subdivision, Zoning By-laws, and/or urban design guidelines.